 The sounds and fjords of Alaska may be beautiful, but the surging rivers that flow down paths cut by glaciers place you right in the middle of the state’s exceptional nature.
 You may not have the time to appreciate it while you’re twisting and turning through class IV rapids, but when you reach a calm patch, you’ll find yourself at peace, surrounded by untouched mountains and Alaska’s distinct topography.

 Multi-day rafting trips take this feeling and times it tenfold.
-But if you’re short on time, check out this packrafting tour that includes a scenic helicopter flight.
+But if you’re short on time, opt for this three-hour class III-IV rafting adventure, taking place in Denali National Park.
+It’s just $120 and includes a free transfer from your accommodation.

 Jump Into the Chena Hot Springs